Green-404/Notes-of-MIT-Algorithm/lecture1.md

 # Problem: sorting
 ## Insertion sort
   - **Idea: increase the sorted part one by one**
-  - ==The main idea is to keep the front subarray sorted, find the other's position and insert==
+  - `The main idea is to keep the front subarray sorted, find the other's position and insert`
   ```
   Insertion-Sort(A,n)//sort A[1...n]
     for j from 2 to n